 This hearty scramble is an ideal brunch for those times when you want something special.
-The jalapeno, yellow mustard, red onion and allspice create a rich depth of flavor.
-And you can prepare it ahead of time—so if you’re expecting guests, make it the night before.
+The jalapeño, yellow mustard, red onion, and allspice create a rich depth of flavor.
 Also works well for lunch or an evening meal.
 Serve over toast, a salad, or both.
-View the recipe.

-This is one of those quick and easy (you can use homemade or prepared salsa) meals that’s great when you’re low on bandwidth.
+This is one of those quick and easy meals that’s great when you’re low on bandwidth.
+You can use prepared salsa to save time.
 Author Andrea Duclos recommends baking a bunch of potatoes ahead of time.
 But if you can’t manage that, throwing a few spuds in the oven for 50 minutes is still a pretty no-stress way to cook!
-View the recipe.

 Baking your own fries is such a wonderful trick to have up your sleeve.
-They’re perfect for an afternoon treat or for dishing up on the side of your favorite salad or bean burger A meal the whole family will enjoy—because even the pickiest of eaters love a burger and chips!
-View the recipe.
+They’re perfect for an afternoon treat or for dishing up on the side of your favorite salad or bean burger.
+A meal the whole family will enjoy—because even the pickiest of eaters love a burger and fries!

-You can’t beat a good stew when it’s cold out, and the white bean and potato combination in this one is delicious!
-Just be sure to make plenty—it freezes well and it’s so handy to have leftovers in the fridge to scoop another meal from.
-View the recipe.
+You can’t beat a good stew when it’s cold out, and the white bean and potato combination in this one is delicious/ Just be sure to make plenty: It freezes well and it’s so handy to have leftovers in the fridge to scoop another meal from.

-These baked potato pancakes are so easy to make and always a favorite.
-They’re also the perfect meal for when it seems like there’s “nothing to eat”—because there’s always a potato or two rolling around in the bottom of the cupboard!
+These baked potato pancakes are so easy to make.
+They’re the perfect meal for when it seems like there’s “nothing to eat”—because there’s always a potato or two rolling around in the bottom of the cupboard.
 Great for brunch, lunch or a light evening meal.
-View the recipe.